JWT vs Session Authentication: Choosing the Right Approach

 function authenticateToken(req, res, next) {

-const token = authHeader && authHeader.split(' ')[1];
+const token = req.headers.authorization?.split(" ")[1];

-return res.status(401).json({ error: 'No token provided' });
+if (!token) return res.status(401).json({ error: "No token" });

 jwt.verify(token, process.env.JWT_SECRET, (err, user) => {

-if (err) return res.status(403).json({ error: 'Invalid token' });
+if (err) return res.status(403).json({ error: "Invalid token" });

 req.user = user;